curtd/ForwardMethods.jl/README.md

 julia> (key1=c.key1, key2=c.key2, key3=c.key3, key4=c.key4, a=c.a, b=c.b)
 (key1 = 1, key2 = true, key3 = "a", key4 = 0.0, a = A(1, true), b = B("a", 0.0))
 ```

+Essentially the fields of `c.a` and `c.b` has been flattened to provide a unified view of the properties of `c`.

 ## `equality` interface
 The `equality` interface defines `Base.==` or `Base.isequal` for objects of `T` in the obvious way, i.e.,